If you’re looking for universities to attend in Canada, chances are that you’ve heard of UBC.

 When you explore the campus, you’ll most likely come across the busy intersection of University Boulevard and Main Mall, where you will find the famous UBC fountain, the beautiful libraries (the most popular ones are Irving and Koerner), a variety of faculty buildings, and the Beaty Biodiversity Museum.

-The “older” University Village is definitely a place to go for stationary and supplies from Staples, all your Asian grocery needs from the new H-Mart, and a late night Big Mac from McDonald’s.
+The “older” University Village is a place to go for stationery and supplies from Staples, all your Asian grocery needs from the new H-Mart, and a late-night Big Mac from McDonald’s.
 There is also a food court with a ton of international cuisines, and yes, it may contribute to the “Freshman 15”.

 The Nest is a $100 million project completed in 2015 designed specifically as a space for students.
-You can quickly grab a slice of pizza, sushi, and some Famous Blue Chip cookies.
+You can quickly grab a slice of pizza, sushi, and one of those Famous Blue-Chip cookies.
 It also contains various retail stores, a small theatre, and even a climbing gym.
 You can find various student clubs and their offices in the Nest (we highly recommend joining one).

-The famous Nitobe Gardens is a traditional Japanese garden, and is recognized as one of the most authentic outside of Japan.
+The famous Nitobe Gardens is a traditional Japanese garden and is recognized as one of the most authentic Japanese gardens outside of Japan.
 It’s filled with beautiful ponds and bridges, offering a place of peace and quiet.
-When you visit in spring time, you’ll find pink cherry blossoms showering the garden.
+When you visit in springtime, you’ll find pink cherry blossoms showering the garden.
 You’ll truly feel like you’re in Japan.

-After a short walk from the UBC campus and down a few flights of stairs, you’ll find Wreck Beach.
+A short walk away from the UBC campus and down a few flights of stairs, you’ll find Wreck Beach.
 You should know that it is a nude beach (Google calls it a “clothing-optional” beach).
-However not to worry, you don’t have to be nude nor will you see too many nudists!
+However not to worry, you don’t have to be nude, nor will you see too many nudists!
 Many people from around Vancouver visit Wreck Beach for its natural beauty.

-The UBC Vancouver campus offers 13 residences which house around 11,000 students.
-However with more than 50,000 students who attend this university every year, it can be difficult to get housing.
-UBC Housing mentions that they have limited residence options, even for first year students.
+The UBC Vancouver campus offers 13 residences that house around 11,000 students.
+However, with more than 50,000 students attending the university every year, it can be difficult to secure housing.
+UBC Housing website mentions that they have limited residence options, even for first-year students.